 Professor Louis Legendre – Summary Curriculum Vitae Professor emeritus, Sorbonne University (Paris, France) Professor emeritus, Laval University (Québec City, Canada) Fellow of the European Academy of Sciences Fellow of the Royal Society of Canada (Academy of Science) Villefranche Oceanography Laboratory (LOV) 181 Chemin du Lazaret, 06230 Villefranche-sur-Mer, France Phone: +33 4 93 76 38 36 or +33 6 73 39 76 30 (cell) Fax: +33 4 93 76 38 34 e-mail : email@example.com Present.
 Louis Legendre is Professor emeritus at Sorbonne University (Paris, France), whose main campus is located in Paris, and which operates three marine stations including that located in Villefranche-sur-Mer where he works.
-He is also Professor emeritus at Laval University (Québec City, Canada) and a fellow of both the European Academy of Sciences and the Royal Society of Canada (Academy of Science).
+He is also Professor emeritus at Laval University (Québec City, Canada) and an elected member of the European Academy of Sciences, the Royal Society of Canada (Academy of Science), Academia Europaea and the Chinese Academy of Sciences (foreign member).
 Degrees.
 After obtaining his first university degrees in liberal arts (B.A.) and sciences (B.Sc., zoology) at the University of Montreal in 1964 and 1967, respectively, Louis Legendre completed a doctorate in oceanography (Ph.D.) at Dalhousie University (Halifax, Canada) in 1971.
 Career.
 After two years of postdoctoral research at the Villefranche-sur-Mer Marine Station, France (1971-1973), Louis Legendre was hired as Faculty member by Laval University in 1973 (Full Professor in 1981).
 In 2000, he left Laval University to join the French National Centre for Scientific Research (CNRS), and was director of the Villefranche Oceanography Laboratory (Laboratoire d’océanographie de Villefranche, LOV) from 2001 through 2010.
 He joined the Pierre and Marie Curie University Paris 6 (now Sorbonne University) as professor in 2009.
 Research.
-Professor Legendre's fields and topics of research are biological oceanography and marine biogeochemistry, numerical ecology, and philosophy of science.
+Professor Legendre's fields and topics of research are biological oceanography and marine biogeochemistry, numerical ecology, Earth System Science and philosophy of science.
 His work is a blend of theoretical studies, laboratory research, and fieldwork.
 Over the course of his career, he conducted research in tropical, temperate and polar waters.
 He presented more than 550 public lectures and seminars, including 115 keynote and invited lectures, in more than 30 countries.
 Awards.
-Professor Legendre has received numerous prizes and honours, which include Sustaining Fellow of the Association for the Sciences of Limnology and Oceanography (ASLO), Knight in the Order of Saint Charles (Principality of Monaco), the International Ecology Institute Prize, the G. Evelyn Hutchinson Award (American Society of Limnology and Oceanography), Honorary Doctorate from the University of Liège (Belgium), the Québec Prize in Pure and Applied Sciences, and two awards from the Association canadienne-française pour l'avancement des sciences (Acfas) for Biological and Medical Sciences and for Environmental Sciences (the latter with Prof. Pierre Legendre), respectively.
+Professor Legendre has received numerous prizes and honours, which include Albert 1st Medal, Oceanographic Institute (Foundation Albert 1st Prince of Monaco), Sustaining Fellow of the Association for the Sciences of Limnology and Oceanography (ASLO), Knight in the Order of Saint Charles (Principality of Monaco), the International Ecology Institute Prize, the G. Evelyn Hutchinson Award (American Society of Limnology and Oceanography), Honorary Doctorate from the University of Liège (Belgium), the Québec Prize in Pure and Applied Sciences, and two awards from the Association anadienne-française pour l'avancement des sciences (Acfas) for Biological and Medical Sciences and for Environmental Sciences (the latter with Prof. Pierre Legendre), respectively.
 Mentoring.
 Professor Legendre has supervised 39 graduate students (22 Ph.
 D., 13 M. Sc.) and 22 postdoctoral fellows and Research associates, from 9 countries.
 Publications.
-Professor Louis Legendre has published 263 refereed papers, 7 full books, and 12 other book chapters.
+Professor Louis Legendre has published more than 265 refereed papers, 9 full books, and 9 other book chapters.
 Examples of his publications follow.
-His h-index is 47.
-The different editions of his book Numerical Ecology (written with Prof. Pierre Legendre) have been cited more than 18,000 times.
+His h-index is 69.
+The different editions of his book Numerical Ecology (written with Prof. Pierre Legendre) have been cited more than 20,000 times.